Stay connected. Be prepared. Find resources.

 Senior Shoutout Due

 Senior shoutouts are the messages that the Class of 2020 leaves below their senior picture in their designated section of the yearbook.
-These must be submitted to the yearbook staff by December 13 and can be accessed only by students online.
+These must be submitted to the yearbook staff by December 4.
+Students should consider their favorite quote, memory or future plans to include in their shout-out and can complete their shout-out through this form.
+If you have any questions, please contact Yearbook Adviser Erika Murphy.
 Please note: If a student's shoutout is not submitted by the deadline, one of the generic shoutouts below will be used.

 |Senior Pictures Due

 All seniors must submit their senior pictures to the yearbook.
 This image is in place of the standard ID photo that students take with Lifetouch at the beginning of the school year.
-Senior pictures are due on December 13 via email or via eshare using the school code GoCru.
+Senior photos can be completed on the platform eShare with school code GoCru.
 Please note: If a student's image is not submitted by the deadline, the standard school ID photo may be used.

 If any student is in need of financial assistance, please see Mrs. Farmer in the Business Office.